dominicva/address-book/README.md

 ## Run on your local machine

 1. Get the code
-2. In terminal, run npm install in the terminal (parcel-bundler is the only dependency)
+2. Run npm install in the terminal (parcel-bundler is the only dependency)
 3. Run parcel index.html to get dev build and localhost dev server That's it :)